-The cutting season normally starts in late March and runs through to mid June.
+The cutting season normally starts in April and runs through to late June.

 We are totally dependant on Mother Nature as we do not force our asparagus by using artificial methods to hurry its natural season.